ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 }
 ```

-Call `yarn` in root directory, and it resolves packages and link them.
+Call `yarn` in the root directory, and it resolves packages and link them.

 ### Git